iqbalhs/personal-snippets/README.md

-# personal-snippets
+# Personal Snippets
-My personal snippets for Sublime Text 3
+A set of reusable snippets of my own reference for Sublime Text 3 :mouse2: